ibm-cloud-docs/containers/cs_storage_portworx.md

 ## Getting help and support
 {: #portworx_help}

 If you run into an issue with using Portworx, you can open an issue in the [Portworx Service Portal](https://portworx.atlassian.net/servicedesk/customer/portal/2){: external}.
-You can also submit a request by sending an email to `mailto:support@portworx.com`.
-If you do not have an account on the Portworx Service Portal, send an e-mail to `mailto:support@portworx.com`.
+You can also submit a request by sending an e-mail to `support@portworx.com`.
+If you do not have an account on the Portworx Service Portal, send an e-mail to `support@portworx.com`.